 Exciting isn’t it?
 Because, once you can read and play guitar tab, you can start learning all those songs, riffs, scales – in fact whatever you want.

 Just one note of caution though, before we move on.
-Because anyone in the world can produce and publish guitar tab to the internet, you get various styles of tab – you also get various quality of tab and some are just wrong.
-Worst thing is, there is often no way to tell until you have wasted time deciding which version to use and then trying to read it.
+Because anyone in the world can produce and publish guitar tabs to the internet, you get various styles of tab, you also get various quality of tab and some are just wrong.
+The worst thing is, there is often no way to tell until you have wasted time deciding which version to use and then trying to read it.

 What is Guitar Tab?